So, where can I take my dog to swim?

-2. It’s also great for weight management!
-While summer along with its heat can make it challenging to provide the proper exercise for Fido, going for a swim is the perfect solution for this seasonal workout challenge.
+The summer heat makes it challenging to provide proper exercise for Fido, but going for a swim is the perfect solution for this seasonal workout challenge.

-3. It is great for building up stamina, which is required by all those canines athletes competing in agility and similar sports categories.
+Stamina is required by all those canines athletes who compete in agility and other doggie sports.